alejostark/phase_space_cosmo_fisher/README.md

 Functions such as the escape velocity profile and cosmological quantities used by fisher_matrix.py are housed here.

 *paper_figures.py *
-Functions to generate the exact plots found in the Stark, Miller, Huterer 2016 paper are stored here.
+Functions to generate the specific figures found in  Stark, Miller, Huterer 2016 paper (v2) are stored here.

 ----------------------------
 OTHER codes